mapseed/platform/README.md

 ===========
 For a brief summary, please view: [http://smartercleanup.org/](http://smartercleanup.org/)

-Our goal is to build a geography based community monitoring platform.
-An excellent example was put together by the GarageLab collective for the [Riachuelo river cleanup in Buenos Aires, Argentina](http://quepasariachuelo.org.ar/)
+We are building a geography based community monitoring platform.
+Our goal is to empower residents to monitor environmental health issues and engage with local leaders to address their concerns.
+Our first release is focused on the Lower Duwamish River superfund site in Seattle, WA.

+We were inspired by the GarageLab collective in Buenos Aires, Argentina who built [Que Pasa Riachuelo](http://quepasariachuelo.org.ar/) to monitor the pollution along the Riachuelo river basin.

-More details getting involved with **Hey Duwamish!** can be found [here](http://wiki.smartercleanup.org/doku.php?id=contribute)
+More details on getting involved with **Hey Duwamish!** can be found [here](http://wiki.smartercleanup.org/doku.php?id=contribute)

 Features
 -------------
 <dl>
-  <dt>Add New Places</dt>
+  <dt>Submit a Report</dt>
-  <dd>Adding places is easy.
+  <dd>Adding reports is easy.
 The simple interface lets users quickly drop pins on the map with descriptions and other useful information.</dd>

-  <dt>Comment on Places</dt>
+  <dt>Comment on Reports</dt>
   <dd>Engage your audience in meaningful conversation.
-Users can leave [rich media] comments on places.</dd>
+Users can leave [rich media] comments on reports.</dd>

   <dt>Explore Rich Environmental Data</dt>
   <dd>Overlay pertinent geographic data.
 Applying custom vector data to our Geoserver, the Hey Duwamish! map can pull in GeoJson and WMS URLs as additional map layers.</dd>

-  <dt>Mapbox Project Integration</dt>
+  <dt>Mapbox Projeplct Integration</dt>
   <dd>Import a Mapbox project to enhance project management into the map</dd>

-  <dt>Explore Places and Comments</dt>
+  <dt>Explore Reports and Comments</dt>
-  <dd>The map allows users to find places and comments in their areas of interest.</dd>
+  <dd>The map allows users to find reports and comments in their areas of interest.</dd>

   <dt>Show Support</dt>
-  <dd>Need to know which places are most popular?
-Users can vote for their favorite places to show their support.</dd>
+  <dd>Need to know which reports are most popular?
+Users can vote for their favorite reports to show their support.</dd>

   <dt>Social Sharing</dt>
   <dd>Harness the power of viral marketing.
-Users engage their social network when they share places on Twitter and Facebook.</dd>
+Users engage their social network when they share reports on Twitter and Facebook.</dd>

   <dt>Activity Feed</dt>
-  <dd>See a list of recently submitted places, comments, and support.</dd>
+  <dd>See a list of recently submitted reports, comments, and support.</dd>

   <dt>Responsive Design</dt>
   <dd>We've designed Hey Duwamish to work great and look beautiful on all screen sizes—desktop, mobile, and touch screens!</dd>